ZeeshanJ99/Node_app_full_automation/README.md

 --------------------------------------------------------------------------

 ## Viktor, Sacha and Michael - Iac - Create a playbook to set up Grafana on EC2
 - Create playbook.yml to set up grafana.
-Ansible = cri
+Ansible
 - send to automation team

 -----------------------------------------------------------------------------